 In the Temple Rule of 1129 AD, the Templar Order wholly rejected the “conquering” aspect of the Crusades: It criticized that the Crusades “did not do what it should… but strove to plunder, despoil and kill” (Rule 2), and that warfare should only “remove enemies from the land” (Rule 14), and not conquer any new lands.
-It commanded to “govern justly” and “take your rights” only as “established” by law (Rule 57) .
+It commanded to “govern justly” and “take your rights” only as “established” by law (Rule 57), which prohibits military conquering .

-The authentic motto of the original Templar Order has always been: “Non nobis Domine, sed nomini Tuo da gloriam” (“Not to us Lord, but to Thy name give the glory”), expressing only serving the missions of God with monastic humility (from Old Testament, Psalm 115:1).
+The authentic motto of the original Templar Order has always been: “Non nobis Domine, sed nomini Tuo da gloriam”, meaning “Not to us Lord, but to Thy name give the glory”, expressing only serving the missions of God with monastic humility (from Old Testament, Psalm 115:1).

 A classic painting, which is famous in Masonic fraternity circles, was the featured illustration for an article entitled The Structure of Freemasonry, published in Life Magazine on 08 October 1956.
 This modern artistic work best expressed – in the simplest form of visual reference – the full complexity of the organizational structure of Freemasonry.

-Perhaps most significantly, or at least most relevant to the present topic, this painting explains the relationship of Masonry relative to external and independent chivalric Orders.
+Perhaps most significantly, or at least most relevant to the present topic, this painting explains the relationship of Masonic fraternities relative to external and independent Orders of Chivalry.

 Underneath the arch, in the center, several outside Orders are presented, labeled as “Allied Organizations”.
 Among them is a Shriner wearing a 20th century Egyptian Fez cap, Order of the Eastern Star, and Daughters of the Nile, showing that the Masons had learned the central importance of ancient Egyptian mysticism from the medieval Templars.
 On the bottom right of the Arch is a robed man, labeled as “Order of De Molay”, named after the famous “last” Grand Master of the Order of the Temple of Solomon before the 700 year abeyance of its Grand Mastery (until it was restored during 2007-2013 AD).